-- 4.45 The Department for Education (DfE) provides six key funding streams for the Early Years Block.
-The budget allocation for 2023-24 is £31.088m, and a breakeven position is forecast for Period 9.
-The government recently announced an additional grant (Supplementary funding) of £2.507m for Croydon covering the period from September 2023 to March 2024.
+Years Block.
+The budget allocation (DfE) provides six key funding streams for the Early Years Block.
+The budget allocation for 2023-24 is £31.088m, and a breakeven position is forecast for Period 10.
+The Government recently announced an additional grant (Supplementary funding) of £2.507m for Croydon covering the period from September 2023 to March 2024.
 The DfE operational guide directs local authorities to "pass-through" 100% of the allocation to the sector and the Council is on target to meet the DfE requirements.
+Schools Forum was recently provided with updates on the payments to date.

+4.46 Risks

-Schools Forum was recently provided with updates on the payment to date. - 4.46 Risks - The Children's Social Care Division is monitoring placement and care package expenditure during the year.
+- The Children's Social Care Division is monitoring placement and care package expenditure during the year.
 Pressure on placement spend is due to the sufficiency challenges both locally and nationally.
 The introduction of regulation for supported accommodation is predicted to increase charges as providers seek to pass on costs to Local Authorities.
-"Costs of new Ofsted regulation and inspection regime for semi-independent placement provision could be nine times higher than government funding, whilst one in five care beds could be withdrawn", report warns - London Innovation and Improvement Alliance (LIIA). - The service is also reviewing the housing accommodation charges from the Housing General Fund for Care Experienced Young People. - The £0.3m unachieved income budget within the High Needs General Fund budget poses an indirect financial risk to the Safety Valve target should there be a need to offset the £0.3m potential shortfall to support activities or resources (EHCP Coordinators) within the SEND service.
+"Costs of new Ofsted regulation and inspection regime for semi-independent placement provision could be nine times higher than Government funding, whilst one in five care beds could be withdrawn", report warns London Innovation and Improvement Alliance (LIIA). - The service is also reviewing the housing accommodation charges from the Housing General Fund for Care Experienced Young People. - The £0.3m unachieved income budget within the High Needs General Fund budget poses an indirect financial risk to the Safety Valve target should there be a need to offset the £0.3m potential shortfall to support activities or resources (EHCP Coordinators) within the SEND service.
 The service is exploring all mitigating options available. - The service is monitoring all the risks associated with the Safety Valve target which includes increasing complexity of needs requiring additional funding for special schools, increasing placement costs and extra out of borough placements to meet the local needs of some CYP pupils with complex needs.

-- 4.47 Opportunities - There could be some staffing underspends from periods of vacancy. - Potential underspend of £0.3m in legal costs, if the lower numbers of care proceedings and UASC age assessment challenges continue.
+Potential underspend of £0.3m in legal costs, if the lower numbers of care proceedings and UASC age assessment challenges continue.